Andrea-Papaleo/SpiedieDocs/docs/docs/compilers.md

 Spiedie also provides users with the Intel Parallel Studio Compilers suite to take advantage of the improved performance on the Xeon-Phi architecture available.

-Recenty the Intel oneAPI core elements have been added to the cluster.
+Recently the Intel oneAPI core elements have been added to the cluster.
 The stated goal of the oneAPI specification is to enable an open, industry standard, cross-architecture software stack for accelerators.
 You can find out more <a href="https://www.oneapi.io/" target="_blank">here</a>.

 You can load the Intel compiler from the modules using: